New Year's Eve: Ecuador

 A New Year's Eve tradition in Ecuador is for men to dress in drag, representing the "widows" of the past year.
 They dance in the streets and ask for a toll from drivers to pass.

 There are also traditional family events, meals, and modern celebrations such as hosting parties and going to nightclubs.
 Ecuadorians usually eat grapes and drink Champagne with close family members and friends.

 Suriname

 In Suriname, Surinamese Citizens goes into cities' commercial districts to watch fireworks shows on New Year's Eve.
 It is a spectacle based on the famous red-firecracker-ribbons.
 The bigger stores invest in these firecrackers and display them in the streets.
 Every year the length of them is compared, and high praises are held for the company that has managed to import the largest ribbon.
 These celebrations start at 10 am and finish the next day.
-The day is usually filled with laughter, dance, music, and drinking.
 When the night starts, the big street parties are already at full capacity.
-The most popular fiesta is the one that is held at café 't Vat in the main tourist district.
 The parties stop between 10 and 11 pm after which the people go home to light their pagaras (red-firecracker-ribbons) at midnight.
 After midnight, the parties continue and the streets fill again until daybreak.